kit-data-manager/webpage/index.markdown

 background="assets/images/typed-pid-maker_logo.svg"
 title="Typed PID Maker"
 subtitle="Makes machine-actionable PIDs"
 content="The Typed PID Maker is an entry point to integrate digital resources into the FAIR DO ecosystem.
-Create, modify, validate and retrieve PIDs for your digital objects.
-Offers sandboxed PIDs for testing, but can be configured to, e.g, the Handle system."
+It allows creating, modifying and validating PIDs with typed information or retrieving typed information by their PID.
+It offers sandboxed PIDs for testing, as well as real Handle PIDs."
 %}

 {% include card.html tags="restful fairdo metadata"